tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 In Tokamak Network, the challenge is expected to proceed as follows:

-**1. A sequencer submits the L2 block to L1.**
+**1. L2 Operator submits the L2 block to L1.**

-**2. After setting the 'minimum challenge costs' as collateral, a challenger engages in a Q&A process with the sequencer to verify the block.**
+**2. After setting the 'minimum challenge costs' as collateral, a challenger engages in a Q&A process with the L2 Operator to verify the block.**
 - The entity that gives the wrong answer or fails to respond within a predetermined period loses.
 - It takes 7 to 14 days(equal to or slightly shorter than DTD).

 **3. Non-challenger stakers can also participate in the challenge(Group Challenge).**
 - It is possible to join the group challenge with the minimum challenge costs as collateral.
-- Stakers can support either the challenger or the sequencer.
+- Stakers can support either the challenger or the L2 Operator.

 **4. Results**

 - If the challenger wins:
-    - The challenger inherits the rights of the sequencer(including sequencer collateral).
+    - The challenger inherits the rights of the L2 Operator(including L2 Operator collateral).
     - There is no change in the assets of stakers supporting the challenger.
-However, depending on the situation, they may get a part of the sequencer collateral.
+However, depending on the situation, they may get a part of the L2 Operator collateral.
-    - The sequencer gets disqualified.
+    - The L2 Operator gets disqualified.
-    - Stakers supporting the sequencer lose the minimum collateral costs and have their stakes slashed.
+    - Stakers supporting the L2 Operator lose the minimum collateral costs and have their stakes slashed.
     - The stakers not participating in the challenge get a portion of their stakes slashed.

-- If the sequencer wins:
+- If the L2 Operator wins:
-    - There is no change in the assets of the sequencer.
+    - There is no change in the assets of the L2 Operator.
-    - There is no change in the assets of the stakers supporting the sequencer.
+    - There is no change in the assets of the stakers supporting the L2 Operator.
     - The challenger and stakers supporting the challenger lose the minimum collateral costs, and their stakes get cut.
     - The stakers not participating in the challenge get a portion of their stakes slashed.

 **5. Others**

-- The sequencer will lose immediately if the following conditions hold:
+- The L2 Operator will lose immediately if the following conditions hold:
     - No commits occur during DTD.

 ## 3.2.
 Fast Withdrawal